Can you think of a major business without a logo? Bet you can’t!

 Yes. and Yes.
 However, there are two contest options that will change those answers.

-If you run a Blind Contest, designers can only see their own entries.
-Blind contests are more complicated than normal contests, and you must have already run at least one contest on 99designs to host one.
-The exception to this rule is Website and App Mobile design contests.
-These contests go blind at launch.
+If you run a Private Contest, designers can only see their own entries.
+These projects are more complicated than the standard orders, and you must have already run at least one contest on 99designs to host one.
+The exception to this rule is Website and App Mobile packages which are always private.
 This is due to the time designers take to design the web pages and apps, and sensitive material contest holders want to be inputted on their website or app.

-If during the design brief, you pay $59 for a Private Contest, the design contest will be extremely well protected.
+If during the design brief, you pay $59 for a Private Contest, you will be extremely well protected.
 Designers must all sign a non-disclosure agreement and may not share the designs in their own portfolios.
 The designs are not indexed by search engines, and once the contest finishes, only the client and the designers who participated in the contest will see the results.

-Can I get my money back if I don’t like my logo design?
+Can I get my money back if I don’t like the designs?

 99designs offers a money back guarantee within 60 days of payment with the following exceptions: